vamsikrishna2049/MonitoringTool/Installation/Documentation.md

-Certainly!
-Below is a clean, structured documentation on how to install and configure Prometheus and Grafana on Ubuntu 22.04 LTS, along with the necessary steps to visualize metrics with Grafana.

----

-# **Prometheus and Grafana Installation Guide on Ubuntu 22.04 LTS**
+# **Prometheus and Grafana Installation Guide on Ubuntu**

 ## **Introduction**
-This guide provides instructions to install **Prometheus** (a powerful open-source monitoring and alerting toolkit) and **Grafana** (a visualization platform) on Ubuntu 22.04 LTS.
+This guide provides instructions to install **Prometheus** (a powerful open-source monitoring and alerting toolkit) and **Grafana** (a visualization platform) on Ubuntu .
 We will also cover how to set up Node Exporter for gathering system metrics and how to configure Grafana to visualize data from Prometheus.

 ### **Prerequisites**
-- A server running **Ubuntu 22.04 LTS**
+- A server running **Ubuntu **
 - Root or **sudo** privileges
 - Open ports: `9090` (Prometheus), `3000` (Grafana), `9100` (Node Exporter)